Compare business loans

 What kinds of business loan are there and how do they compare?

 We have plenty of choice when it comes to both lenders and types of loan in Australia, with a loan for almost every occasion, but that can make things a little confusing when comparing business loans to find the best choice.
 Realistically, you need to start by working out what type of loan is best suited to your business and situation.
 Once you’ve done that, you can start comparing specific loans and lenders for that type of loan – looking at fees, interest rates, features and the rest.

 So, what are some of the types of business loan on offer and how are they different to each other?

 - Secured loans – These are business loans which include some kind of asset used as collateral for the loan.
 These can also include finance types such as business mortgages and chattel mortgages.
 Because the asset provides the lender with more security, these loans generally have significantly better rates compared to other business loan types (such as unsecured loans).
 However, you need to have a significant asset you’re willing to offer as collateral for these to be an option.

-- Unsecured loans – These are business loans that don’t have collateral or a deposit – you can include finance types like equipment finance in this category.
+- Unsecured loans – These are business loans that don’t have collateral or a deposit, although you can still purchase business equipment or anything else with these loans.
 They’ll generally come with higher interest rates, but the trade-off is they’re much easier to get approval for and don’t normally require any deposit or collateral.

 - Business credit – Business credit, although technically a kind of loan, works quite differently to more conventional loans.
 It includes things like lines of credit, business overdrafts, and business credit cards.
 It normally has quite a high interest rate, but the advantage of business credit is that you can withdraw and repay it whenever you need and only pay interest on the amount you’re using.
 You need to be careful, though, as overusing credit can impact your credit rating.